 That was then.
 The world changes and the artworld doesn’t, really, though goes occasionally perforated by the call-and-refrain of open letters and the ancient White proverb that we must do better.
 Regarding early responses to the Whitney Biennial – ever a survey of anti-Blackness in American art – critic Antwaun Sargent tweeted, “The consistent voices at the Times and everywhere else are entirely white.
 It’s 2019 and we are in the middle of a Renaissance in black artistic production.
 And you are telling me the best people to evaluate that are the same ones who basically ignored black artists for decades?”
 That December, Roberta Smith – now co-chief art critic at the New York Times – would discover Black artists and declare that “Black Art Has Its Moment Finally,” in a roundly-criticized article whose title was later changed to “A Sea Change in the Art World, Made By Black Creators.”
 That’s thirty years later, for everyone keeping count.
 Liberalism comes at you fast.

-Anti-Asian sentiment plays out in subtler forms that no less pervasive.
+Anti-Asian sentiment plays out in subtler forms that are no less pervasive.
 A common thread is the way that anyone who looks remotely East Asian is flattened into the monolithic umbrella of Asianness.
 (Also relevant here are recent discussions around capitalizing Black or White.)
 Just before everything shut down, a New York dealer disinvited a Vietnamese curator from working at her fair booth because “Asians are being seen as carriers of the virus.”
 Art workers are responding, too: a spreadsheet documenting such incidents, WE ARE NOT COVID, started by artist Kenneth Tam, has resulted in the collective StopDiscriminAsian.

 There’s a different kind of flattening at play in reducing a work so inextricably linked with embodiment and loss to a PR exercise masquerading as temporary home decor.
 The fortune cookie exhibition celebrates the launch of the Felix Gonzalez-Torres Foundation’s new website, in a move reminiscent of the way that property developers might hire performers or street artists to “activate” space.
 But let’s not forget that we are talking about literal deaths here, whether from COVID-19, AIDS, or White supremacy.
 The cookies may be replenished.
 Lives cannot.